apache/ignite/modules/platforms/cpp/examples/README.txt

-Apache Ignite C++ Examples
+GridGain C++ Examples
 ==================================

 Common requirements
 ----------------------------------
  * Java Development Kit (JDK) must be installed: https://java.com/en/download/index.jsp
  * JAVA_HOME environment variable must be set pointing to Java installation directory.
- * IGNITE_HOME environment variable must be set to Ignite installation directory.
+ * IGNITE_HOME environment variable must be set to GridGain installation directory.
- * Ignite must be built and packaged using Maven.
+ * GridGain must be built and packaged using Maven.
 You can use the following Maven command: mvn clean package -DskipTests
- * Apache Ignite C++ must be built according to instructions for your platform.
+ * GridGain C++ must be built according to instructions for your platform.
 Refer to
    $IGNITE_HOME/platforms/cpp/DEVNOTES.txt for instructions.
- * For odbc-example additionally ODBC Driver Manager must be present and installed on your platform and Apache Ignite ODBC driver must be built and installed according to instructions for your platform.
+ * For odbc-example additionally ODBC Driver Manager must be present and installed on your platform and GridGain ODBC driver must be built and installed according to instructions for your platform.
 Refer to
    $IGNITE_HOME/platforms/cpp/DEVNOTES.txt for build instructions and to $IGNITE_HOME/platforms/cpp/odbc/README.txt. for installation instructions.